 YES.
 We encourage you to email you child daily.
 We provide a "One-Way Email" Service at no cost.
 Instructions for using this service will be handed out to you at Check-In.
 The email service will be active the day your camper arrives at camp and you can invite others (such as grandparents or family friends) to email you camper as well.
-Email is delivered to the cabin during h-hour Monday-Thursday (Email will not be delivered on Friday due to checkout).
+Email is delivered to the cabin during h-hour.
 We find that the best email messages are ones where you tell your camper how proud of them you are and how you are looking forward to hearing about their time at camp.
 Refrain from telling your camper how much you miss them, or other phrases that might make them homesick.
 It's always good to close with "See you on Friday!".
 Remember, campers do not have access to computers at camp and won't respond to your email (unless they write a real letter home).